AMSC-24-25/04-nbody-04-nbody/README.md

 ## Visualization

 The included Python script `animate.py` creates an animated GIF from the simulation output:
-- Black dots represent particle positions
+- Coloured dots to represent the different particles
-- Yellow circles (optional) show particle influence
+- The animation shows the evolution of the system
 - The animation shows the evolution of the system over time

 ## Credits

+- Lorenzo Esposito
+- Francesco Grassi
+- Giorgio Venezia

-Group 04 of HPC. //da sistemare
+Group 04 of HPC.